chriscpty/yii2/docs/guide/input-validation.md

     // optional, specifies in which scenario(s) this rule should be applied
     // if not given, it means the rule applies to all scenarios
-    // You may also configure the "except" option if you want to apply the rule
+    // You may alternatively configure the "except" option if you want to apply the rule
     // to all scenarios except the listed ones
     'on' => ['scenario1', 'scenario2', ...],
+    'except' => ['scenario3', ...],

     // optional, specifies additional configurations for the validator object 'property1' => 'value1', 'property2' => 'value2', ...